michaelbakshandeh/calendar-project/index.md

     category?

-My hope was that I could glean some insights from this data about how I structure my time when I am in a less structured environment (Amherst College), where I had more explicitly scheduled activities and priorities.
+My hope was that I could glean some insights from this data about how I structure my time when I am in a less structured environment, my home.

 Data collection
 ---------------